CatalaLang/catala-book/src/5-4-definitions-exceptions.md

 block that is assumed to have already been declared elsewhere.
 ~~~

-The full syntax of what we will be covering in this section is :
+The full syntax of what will be covered in this section is :

 ```catala
 scope <scope_name>: